pope-of-nope/microservices-boilerplate/README.md

 >>     Removing network docker-compose_main

 # Technologies involved:
 Docker - a technology for managing virtual machines.
-Terms: container = VM; image = the initial state of the container before it's run; Dockerfile = a file that defines the image; Volume = a directory on the host OS which can be exposed to containers (without including it in the docker image.)
+Terms: container = VM; image = the initial state of the container before it's run.

+Dockerfile = a file that defines the image; Volume = a directory on the host OS which can be exposed to containers (without including it in the docker image.)

 Docker Compose - a technology for managing interdependent docker containers.
 Terms: service = an abstraction layer that wraps around a Dockerfile to define anything unusual the docker daemon needs to know when operating on that Dockerfile.

 Express-Gateway - a very well-designed and fully featured node.js project for configuring microservice gateways.
 The implementation runs on Express, a web server framework for node.js which serves requests through a very efficient event loop architecture.
 Express-Gateway uses configuration files to control behavior (which means you can use this project without knowing a lick of node.js--just read their documentation here: https://www.express-gateway.io/docs/configuration/gateway.config.yml/)

 # How to expose your own microservices (using the "dummy.py" example.)